 “What Pathologists Investigated the Deaths that Occurred in Jonestown, Georgetown, and Port Kaituma?”
 Alternative Considerations of Jonestown and Peoples Temple (2018).
 Accessed 7 January 2019.

 (Rebecca Moore is Professor Emerita of Religious Studies at San Diego State University.
 She has written and published extensively on Peoples Temple and Jonestown.
 Rebecca is also the co-manager of this website.
+Her other articles in this edition of the jonestown report are Bringing Release, Finding Peace: Memories of Vernon Gosney; George Donald Beck; InTOXICating Followership: A Review; and Spreadsheet Offers Downloadable Demographic Tool for Researchers.
 Her collection of articles on this site may be found here.
 She may be reached at email@example.com.)